-You no longer sleep well.
+You no longer sleep.
 Your sex life is nearly non-existent.
 Everyday activities have become “Mount Everest”.
 You cannot concentrate because the pain is always on your mind.
 It is wearing you out, both physically and emotionally.
 People can see the pain on your face and in your eyes.
-Chronic Pain is slowly destroying you from the inside out, draining the life out of you and leaving in it’s place a feeling of worthlessness and despair.
+Chronic Pain is slowly destroying you from the inside out, draining the life out of you, and leaving in it’s place a feeling of worthlessness and despair.
 And to top it all off, you cannot believe the amount of money that you’ve spent on doctors, tests, and medications — with little or nothing to show for it.
+You are on the “Medical Merry-go-Round” and it’s spinning too fast for you to get off.

 Chronic Pain and the inability to live your life and pursue your passions, are making you feel depressed (not the other way around like your doctor may have suggested).
 Recent studies have revealed that the brains of people suffering with Chronic Pain show patterns of atrophy that are virtually indistinguishable from patterns seen in patients with dementia or Alzheimer’s Disease.
 In fact, research from a prominent Canadian university reported that Chronic Pain causes the brain to degenerate at almost 10 times the rate of someone without pain!